Darkhammer12/gotalk/README.md

 ## Task 4: Building the chat client with a Fan in and Fan out pattern.
 ## Task 5: Build a custom file config.
 With the 3 laws of reflection.
 ## Task 6: Building a file handler + json/XML encoders
 ## Task 7: Setting up Database readers + connecting to the database.
+MongoDB + MYSQL   With built in connectors for SQlight + BOLT if wanted to be used later for quick relational or Key Value work.
+## Task 8 TCP clients